-In most cases, your doctor can diagnose pink eye by asking questions about your symptoms and recent health history.
-An office visit is usually not needed.
+In most cases, your health care provider can diagnose pink eye by asking about your recent health history and symptoms and examining your eyes.

-Rarely, your doctor may take a sample of the liquid that drains from your eye for laboratory analysis (culture).
-A culture may be needed if your symptoms are severe or if your doctor suspects a high-risk cause, such as a foreign body in your eye, a serious bacterial infection or a sexually transmitted infection.
+Rarely, your provider may take a sample of the liquid that drains from your eye for laboratory analysis, called a culture.
+A culture may be needed if your symptoms are severe or if your provider suspects a high-risk cause, such as:

 Treatment for allergic conjunctivitis